Efficient Interview Scheduling for Stable Matching: Extensions

 First, we obtain the following result, which holds for \cref{algorithm:serial-adaptive} as originally stated. \begin{theorem} Consider an instance in which $m$ positions view $n$ applicants as ex-ante almost equivalent, for sufficiently small $\varphi_U>0$ and $\varphi_L>0$.
 Then \cref{algorithm:serial-adaptive} terminates with an interim-stable matching, and its adaptive interviewing process performs at most $4m\cdot \frac{1}{1-2\varphi_U}$ interviews in expectation. \end{theorem}

-When the setting is bilaterally ex-ante almost equivalent.
-We may modify line 4 in \cref{algorithm:serial-adaptive} as follows: ``Let $\pos^*$ denote the set of $a_{i^*}$’s most preferred positions from which she has not yet been rejected.
+When the setting is bilaterally ex-ante almost equivalent, we may modify line 4 in \cref{algorithm:serial-adaptive} as follows: ``Let $\pos^*$ denote the set of $a_{i^*}$’s most preferred positions from which she has not yet been rejected.
 All positions that $a_{i^*}$ has not yet interviewed with are treated as indifferent."
 Specifically, for every such $j$ with $V_{i^*,j}$, we temporarily assign value $V_H$ for the purpose of this step, however, ties are broken according to the original ex-ante expectations rather than lexicographically.
 With the corresponding change in Subroutine~\ref{algorithm:pick-interviews-bilateral-equivalent}, the following equivalent theorems hold.

-\begin{theorem} There exists an algorithm (\cref{algorithm:serial-adaptive}) that for any instance terminates with a matching that is interim stable, and in a bilaterally ex-ante almost equivalent setting, for sufficiently small $\varphi_U>0$ and $\varphi_L>0$, with $n$ applicants and $m\ge n$ positions, the expected number of interviews is $2n\cdot \frac{1}{1-2\varphi_U}+O(\log^3n)$.
-Thus, its expected number of interviews per applicant is $2+o(1)$. \end{theorem}
+\begin{theorem} There exists an algorithm (\cref{algorithm:serial-adaptive}) that for any instance terminates with a matching that is interim stable, and in a bilaterally ex-ante almost equivalent setting, for sufficiently small $\varphi_U>0$ and $\varphi_L>0$, with $n$ applicants and $m\ge n$ positions, the expected number of interviews is $2n\cdot \frac{1}{1-2\varphi_U}+O(\log^3n)$. \end{theorem}

 \begin{theorem} There exists an algorithm that conducts interviews in parallel (\cref{algorithm:parallel-bilateral-instantiation}) and always terminates with an interim-stable matching, and in a bilaterally ex-ante almost equivalent setting, for sufficiently small $\varphi_U>0$ and $\varphi_L>0$, with $n$ applicants and $m\ge n$ positions, has the following guarantee: its expected number of interview rounds is $O(\log^3 n)$ and its expected number of interviews is $2n\cdot \frac{1}{1-2\varphi_U}+O(\log^3n)$.
 Additionally, when $m\ge n + \lceil 10 \log n \rceil $ its expected number of interview rounds is $O(\log n)$. \end{theorem}